-- 2. The past two years have witnessed increased momentum in efforts to prevent and reduce statelessness.
+2. The past two years have witnessed increased momentum in efforts to prevent and reduce statelessness.
 Yet, despite the growing global attention and a number of positive developments, these efforts did not necessarily lead to resolute action and change on the ground was often slow.
 Fifty years after the adoption of the 1961 Convention on the Reduction of Statelessness, up to 12 million people remain stateless and have yet to benefit from a solution to their not being able to acquire a nationality.
-The result was that affected populations continued to experience serious difficulties. - 3.
-Statelessness is not merely a technical legal issue but one which requires good governance and political determination to overcome.
+The result was that affected populations continued to experience serious difficulties.

+3. Statelessness is not merely a technical legal issue but one which requires good governance and political determination to overcome.
 Experience from the past two decades shows that statelessness can often be prevented if existing standards are adequately applied.
 For example, there is a universal obligation relating to the acquisition and deprivation of nationality, which stems from the prohibition of discrimination.
 Yet nationality laws frequently contain discriminatory provisions or are applied in a discriminatory manner.
-This has a particular impact on the sizeable number of the world's stateless persons belonging to ethnic, religious or linguistic minorities.
-Furthermore, the arbitrary denial or deprivation of nationality has only perpetuated the phenomenon, as the children and grandchildren of those affected generally become stateless at birth. - 4.
-The treatment of stateless persons is another area requiring decisive action.
+This has a particular impact on the sizeable number of the world's stateless persons who belong to ethnic, religious or linguistic minorities.
+Instances of previous arbitrary denial or deprivation of nationality resulting in statelessness have continued to have a major impact around the world: the children and grandchildren of those affected generally become stateless at birth, thereby perpetuating the problem.

+4. The treatment of stateless persons is another area requiring decisive action.
 A number of States continue to refuse to allow stateless persons to return and reside on their territory, even when it is clear that previous generations were born and raised in these countries.
 A related problem is the detention of stateless persons, in particular those who are not allowed to return to their own countries and are subject to indefinite or repeated periods of detention because they are not granted any legal status in the country of stay.
 Such problems could be resolved through application of the 1954 Convention relating to the Status of Stateless Persons, and related human rights standards.